 - Double VPN — routes traffic through two servers with double encryption.
 For maximum security

 - Onion over VPN — combines VPN with Tor.
-Maximum anonymity
+No need to install Tor Browser separately

 Recommended Settings